 Most often, aquarists choose the following types of Otocinclus Catfish:

 1- Otocinclus Affinis: Aquarists acquire these cleaners quite often.
 The body of catfish reaches a length of 3-4 cm.
-The species is distinguished by a silvery-yellowish color and the presence of a brown stripe on its sides.
+This species has a silvery-yellowish color and the presence of a brown stripe on its sides.
 On the gray-beige back, there is a brown speck and light marble spots.
 Transparent fins cast a greenish tint.

-2- Speckled Catfish or Otocinclus Flexilis: The body of the catfish is characterized by an olive-gray or gray-yellow color.
+2- Speckled Catfish or Otocinclus Flexilis: Catfish have an olive-gray or gray-yellow color on their body.
 On the back, there are numerous spots of dark color.
 The fish has intermittent side stripes.

 3- Otocinclus Arnoldi: Inexperienced aquarists often confuse this species with Affinis.
 Arnoldi is distinguished by spots of a dark brown hue.